princebaretto99/removing_multiCollinearity/README.md

 # removing_multiCollinearity

-*Link for the Medium Article* : https://medium.com/@princebaretto/removing-multi-collinearity-for-linear-and-logistic-regression-f1fa744f3666
+*Link for the Medium Article* : https://medium.com/@princebaretto/removing-multi-collinearity-for-linear-and-logistic-regression-f1fa744f3666 <br>
 This python file helps you understand and implement removal of multi-collinearity using python.

 * Method 1 ---> Using Correlation Plot